 The effects of expired makeup may not be worth the risk.

-Take a gander into anyone’s makeup bag, and we can guarantee you’ll discover a cringeworthy hoard of years-old makeup.
-Whether we bought it because we didn’t know how to say no to the intimidating lady at the makeup desk or because we got a bit too spend-happy with our paychecks, chances are we have several foundation bottles or primer potions that we’ve only pumped once (not to mention the Naked Palette that you’ve only used two shades out of).
+Take a gander into someone’s makeup bag, and you may discover a cringeworthy hoard of years-old makeup.
+Whether you bought something because you were too easily swayed by a salesperson at a makeup desk or went on an Amazon “best sellers” shopping spree, chances are you have several foundation bottles or primer potions that you’ve only pumped once (not to mention the Naked Palette that you’ve only used two shades out of).
 Beyond the blatant signs of expiration—dried mascara and crumbling eyeshadow— it can be tough to tell when makeup has met its end.
 Surprisingly, U.S. labeling regulations don’t mandate an expiration date on most cosmetics, making it that much trickier to determine its lifespan.
 Regardless of whether they’re brand new or on their last life, beauty products do go bad.
 Even worse, they can cause skin—and health—problems if not disposed of at the proper time.

 If you’re noticing that your skin has been breaking out abnormally, it could be from old makeup, but if you’re still noticing a problem after you’ve ditched the old products, it could be caused by something else—including one of these 7 sneaky reasons you’re having an acne breakout.

 While it may be difficult to toss, old makeup can serve as a breeding ground for germs.
 Ready to be more grossed out?
 Check out this list of 15 household items that are dirtier than your toilet seat.